fangli-DX3906/PySVAR/README.md

 ![agg_demand](graphs/agg_demand.png)
 ![spe_demand](graphs/spe_demand.png)

 ### Version

 The current beta version now includes sign restriction, recursive identification, and exclusion identification.
 I will continue to update the package

+The future versions will include:

-The next version will include optimization-based identification and identification through heteroscedasticity.
-It will also incorporate historical decomposition.
+* optimization-based identifications and identification through heteroscedasticity.
+* historical decomposition and various visualizations.

-Future Plan: Integrate the Bayesian method.
+* Bayesian method.

+<u>Jan 2024 update</u>: Support for parallel computing has been implemented for sign restrictions, resulting in a 50% speed increase.

 ### Disclaimer
 This is a beta version.
 The code has not undergone extensive testing as of yet.
 While I hope it proves useful, I provide absolutely no guarantees, either expressed or implied, regarding its functionality or suitability for your needs.

 ### Thanks
 I wish to extend my deepest thanks to my advisor, Dr. Marco Brianti, for introducing me to this field and for providing generous guidance on the SVAR model's identification and estimation techniques.